kejohns19/Udacity_DRLN/p1_navigation/README.md

 (For AWS) If you'd like to train the agent on AWS (and have not enabled a virtual screen), then please use [this link](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Linux_NoVis.zip) to obtain the "headless" version of the environment.
 You will not be able to watch the agent without enabling a virtual screen, but you will be able to train the agent.
 (To watch the agent, you should follow the instructions to enable a virtual screen, and then download the environment for the Linux operating system above.)

-## Step 3: Copy DQN model
+# Instructions

 Navigate to the ```p1_navigation/``` folder on your local copy of the DRLND GitHub repository.
 Download (and replace as necessary) the following files: ```Navigation.ipynb```, ```dqn_agent.py```, ```model.py```.
 You should be able to run the DQN learning agent with the finished model saved as checkpoint.pth.
 You can also download ```dqn_agent_double.py``` and modify the Navigation jupyter notebook file to run a Double DQN learning model.

-The wiki to this repository provides a summary report of building and running the DQN and Double DQN models with various hyperparameters.
+The file ```Navigation-Project-Report.md``` as well as the wiki to this repository provides a summary report of building and running the DQN and Double DQN models with various hyperparameters.